 Certain rules should be kept in mind when optimizing performance:

-Bear in mind that the mechanism you use to measure performance will often affect exactly what you are trying to measure.
-You should always try to account for these discrepancies, and eliminate as much of their effect as possible; in particular browser plug-ins should be de-activated wherever possible.
+Bear in mind that the mechanism you use to measure performance often affects exactly what you are trying to measure.
+Try to account for these discrepancies, and eliminate as much of their effect as possible; in particular browser plug-ins should be de-activated wherever possible.

 Starting in AEM 6.0, Adobe Experience Manager uses an Oak based repository architecture.